 Fields we'll receive

 Every photo can arrive with data fields (team, name, jersey number, and so on) that your flows and routing rules can use.
-The Fields we'll receive panel shows which fields to expect, each as a chip with a friendly, readable label.
+The Fields we'll receive panel, in its own card at the bottom of the tab, shows which fields to expect, each as a chip with a friendly, readable label.
+You never face a blank list: because Tether is always connected, its field vocabulary is always shown.

 These friendly names are display labels only.
 Routing rules still match on the raw field name each photo actually sends — hover a chip to see that raw key.